MZehren/ADTOF/docs/introduction.rst

 Usually, softwares doing ADT need a music file as an input and produce a midi file from it.
 One of the current issues in this field is the lack of training data which consist of music already annotated manually.

-this project, Automatic drum transcription on fire (ADTOF) is an effort to list existing format of drum transcription available online and utilize them as ADT training data by converting them to a standard MIDI file aligned to an audio file.
+this project, Automatic Drum Transcription On Fire (ADTOF) is an effort to list existing format of drum transcription available online and utilize them as ADT training data by converting them to a standard MIDI file aligned to an audio file.

 This project rose from the idea that finding a transcription from any moderately famous song is easy with a simple google search.
 Online services offer crowdsourced human-made transcriptions which are usually in text, HTML, MIDI, or guitar pro formats (`example 1`_).